Pace I-90 Express

 Pace I-90 Express Bus Service is an on highway express bus service between Rosemont Transportation Center and Elgin operated by Pace.
 The buses operate on the Jane Addams Memorial Tollway and use "flex lanes" to avoid traffic, similar to a bus on shoulder service.

 History

 Planning for an extension of the Blue Line past O'Hare began in 1998.
-However, after a series of proposals were presented in 2003, local leaders preferred Metra's Plan: the STAR Line.
+However, after a series of proposals were presented in 2003, local leaders preferred Metra's STAR Line.
 When Metra started planning for the STAR Line, surveying revealed natural gas lines that Metra would have to pay to relocate.
-The project ultimately failed to get federal funding.
+The project failed to get federal funding.

-After the STAR Line failed to get funding, Pace Bus began planning for its I-90 Express service as part of its Vision 2020.
+After the STAR Line failed to get funding, Pace began planning for its I-90 Express service as part of its Vision 2020.
+The transit proposal was part of a larger Illinois Tollway project to rebuild and widen a portion of the Jane Addams Memorial Tollway from I-39/US 51 in Rockford to I-190/I-294 near O'Hare Airport.
+The $2.5 billion tollway project, backed by the "Move Illinois" program, mainly took place from 2012 to November 2016.

 Service between Rosemont and Elgin, and Schaumburg and Elgin, began in December 2016.
+On September 5, 2017, the Illinois Tollway activated its SmartRoad technology along a portion of the Jane Addams Memorial Tollway from Barrington Road to the Kennedy Expressway.
+Along with incorporating active traffic management for other drivers, SmartRoad allowed Pace buses to use the shoulder ("flex lanes") during times of traffic congestion.
 In December 2017, the IL 25 Station opened.
 In August 2018, Barrington Road Station, the on-highway train station like stop, opened, finishing the project.

 The Pace Express service has been described as a "mini STAR Line."

 Service

-The service operates as four routes: 600, 603, 605, and 607.
+The service primarily hosts four routes: 600, 603, 605, and 607.
+The 606 also travels along I-90 between IL 83 (Elmhurst Road) and Rosemont station.